 a.
 Alumni Students and parents/guardians of Alumni Students may volunteer with the Booster

-Club after appropriate background checks and paid registration forms are completed.
+Club after appropriate background checks are completed.
 Alumni

 Parents, guardians or students may NOT hold office nor be allowed to vote.

 Section 2.
 Membership shall be made available without regard to race, color, creed or national origin, nor